Ann Arbor Area Transportation Authority (TheRide)

 - Lead and manage development of operating and capital budgets.

-- Identify, establish and implement necessary financial policies for reserves, debt financing, etc.
+- Help to identify, establish and implement necessary financial policies such as for reserves, debt financing, etc.

 - Maximize funding/financing opportunities to advance the agency’s overall direction.

 - Proactively researches, evaluates and incorporates sound and innovative financial and administrative practices to improve agency performance.

 - Balance needs for consistent corporate practices, with needs of internal customers.

 - Ensure that the agency complies with applicable Federal, State and Local laws and regulations.
 Remains up-to-date with applicable regulations.

 - Responsible for developing, implementing and monitoring effective internal controls.